seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 * Set up your server, routes, controller, ect.
 * Once you have your back end running on `http://localhost:3000/gifs`, open `index.html` on the front end to test your routes via the frontend buttons.

-**You won't need to edit the front-end code.** After testing your backend and frontend together, you may have to modify and fix your backend.
+**You won't need to edit the front-end code.** It's written in jQuery and is already configured to request gif's from your backend server but of course this first requires setting up the backend.

 ## Bonus